sifrr/sifrr/packages/browser/sifrr-dom/README.md

 // Default Setup Config for Sifrr Dom const config = {
-  baseUrl: '', // base url for sifrr elements, should start with '/' and should not end with '/'
-  useShadowRoot: true, // use shadow root by default or not
-  events: [] // synthetic event listerners to add, read more in Synthetic Events section };
+  events: ['input', 'change', 'update'], // synthetic event listerners to add, read more in Synthetic Events section
+  // config below will be used by `load` to figure out url of the element name given
+  urls: {
+    'element-name': '/element/name.js' // key-value pairs or element name and urls },
+  url: null // function to get url of an element
+};
 // Set up Sifrr-Dom
 Sifrr.Dom.setup(config);